aguimarfilh0/GamesInConstruct2/README.md

 1. Download ‘Construct 2’ and run it.
 2. After running ‘Construct 2’, choose and open a project in it.

-Note: You can also watch the demo videos for each project, located in the 'DemonstrationVideos' folder.

 <h2 id="licenses">📄 Licenses</h2>